iterative/dvc.org/static/docs/user-guide/contributing-docs.md

   Visual Studio Code and the [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap) plugin.
-Correct formatting will be done automatically by a Git pre-commit hook which is integrated when `yarn` installs the project dependencies (explained in the instructions above).
+Correct formatting will be done automatically by a Git pre-commit hook that is integrated when `yarn` installs the project dependencies (explained in the instructions above).

 - We use [Prettier](https://prettier.io/) default conventions to format our source code files.
 The formatting of staged files will automatically be done